analyst-one/oikaze/README.md

 ### Create a main theme file

-While not technically required, having a main theme file will make it easier to use Oikaze in your project.
-This file will import all the token files and pass the variables to Oikaze.
+While not technically required, having a base file will make it easier to use Oikaze in your project.
+This file will import all the token files and pass the variables to Oikaze; which is then exported for use in your project.

 ```scss
 // base.scss